 Business resources related to COVID-19

 We know that the COVID-19 outbreak is impacting our members and that some of you are seeing a hit to your bottom line.
 We’re here to help you access the tools, information, and resources you need right now.
-Our growing list of local, state, and national business resources are here to make things less painful for your companies and organizations.
+Our list of business resources is here to make things less painful for your companies and organizations.

 November 9, 2020: Executive Order D 2020 138 extended